Ein Gedi Nature Reserve by the Dead Sea offers various trails that lead you through nature, history, archeology, and wildlife.

 Accessibility

 Parts of this park were made accessible.
-And as you can see, the trail near the main entrance is wheelchair accessible.
+As you can see, the trail near the main entrance is wheelchair accessible.

 According to the official website, here is the list of accessible parts: